Rayllienstery/TMArchitecture/README.md

 >
 > Note: This documentation was created with AI assistance for formatting and clarity.

-Before implementing architectural patterns such as Use Cases, Clean Architecture, or VIPER, consider these key principles:
+Before implementing architectural patterns such as MVVM, Clean Architecture, or VIPER, consider these key principles:

 - Architecture serves as a means to achieve maintainable and scalable code, not an end in itself
 - Architectural decisions should align with project needs and team capabilities